charliegiang/kafka-streams-app-quickstart/README.md

+Kafka streams app written by me and then packaged into this executable and repo with Claude Opus 4.1

 # Kafka Streams Standalone Application

 A self-contained Kafka Streams application that can be run with just Java installed - no IDE, Maven, or other dependencies required!